sazaamout/volsd/doc/README.md

   volumeDispatcher allow users to push/delete a file/directory to all of the maintained volumes, whether these volumes are mounted locally or mounted on a remote server.

 The system consist of the following components:
-  1. Manager
+  1. Manager.
-  2. dispatcher
+  2. dispatcher.
-  3. Synchronized
+  3. Synchronized.
-  4. client
+  4. client.

-1. Manager
+## 1. Manager ##
-  1.1 making snapshots periodically for the target file system.
+  - making snapshots periodically for the target file system.
-  1.2 Ensuring that we have the required number of disks at all time.
+  - Ensuring that we have the required number of disks at all time.

-2. Dispatcher
+## 2. Dispatcher ##
-  2.1 Process "DiskRequest" from the EBSClient
+  - Process "DiskRequest" from the EBSClient
-  2.2 Process "DiskRelease" from EBSClient
+  - Process "DiskRelease" from EBSClient
-  2.3 Process all of the administration request such as (list volumes, list volume status, etc.)
+  - Process all of the administration request such as (list volumes, list volume status, etc.)
-  2.4 maintains information about all of the created volumes such as status, mounting point, whether is mounted locally or at a remote server, and volume Id.
+  - maintains information about all of the created volumes such as status, mounting point, whether is mounted locally or at a remote server, and volume Id.

-3. Synchronizer
+## 3. Synchronizer ##
-  3.1 syncing all EBS volumes together whether they are mounted locally or mounted in a another ec2 instance.
+  - syncing all EBS volumes together whether they are mounted locally or mounted in a another ec2 instance.
-  3.2 process the push and delete request from client 3.3 process the sync request issued by EBSManager to sync a newly created volume.
+  - process the push and delete request from client
+  - process the sync request issued by EBSManager to sync a newly created volume.

-4. Client
+## 4. Client ##
-  4.1 When exeuted at instance boot time, this progarm will send a request to EBSController to aquire a volume.
+  - When exeuted at instance boot time, this progarm will send a request to EBSController to aquire a volume.
 EBSController will detch the volume and send it id to the EBSClient which in trune it will mount the given volume locally.
-  4.2 When exeuteed at instance termination time, the script will release the mounted volume and send a "DiskRelease" message to the EBSController which intruen will remove that volume from the disks list.
+  - When exeuteed at instance termination time, the script will release the mounted volume and send a "DiskRelease" message to the EBSController which intruen will remove that volume from the disks list.